milano-js/open-source-starter/README.md

 ## DOCUMENTATION

-Run `npm run doc` to generate the project documentation adn view it in the browser.
+Run `npm run doc` to generate the project documentation and view it in the browser.

 ## HOW TO CONTRIBUTE